Why estimate time

 Warmer dough shortens time while cooler dough slows it.
 Yeast percentage scales time inversely.
 If you change yeast, keep the rest of the formula constant for fair comparison.
 For home baking, a stable room temperature reduces surprises.

-- Each degree °C above mid 20s often trims minutes
+- Each degree °C above the mid 20s often trims minutes.

 Hydration